TempleEight/temple-docs/TempleEight/docs/getting-started.md

 * `DELETE`: `DELETE /api/example-service/{id}`

 Each of these endpoints use JSON encoding for requests and responses, which need to include the attributes defined in the Templefile in the object's body.
-Where `{id}` is used in the path, this should be replaced with the ID of an existing entity in the service, which is returned in the body of the `CREATE` call.
+Where `{id}` is used in the path, this should be replaced with the ID of an existing entity in the service, which is returned in the body of a `CREATE` call.

 The OpenAPI specification generated in the `/api` project folder contains a full API Schema of every endpoint available in the application, including their parameters and possible responses.
+This is also outlined in the `README.md` contained in the root of the project.

 ## System Architecture